Definition

 Usage

-• A <footer> element typically contains information about the section, such as author information, related documents, and copyright data.
+element typically contains information about the section, such as author information, related documents, and copyright data. - Both the opening and closing tag are required.

-• The <footer> is not sectioning content.
+is not sectioning content. - The

-• The <footer> does not need to be at the end of a section, although this is the usual placement.
+does not need to be at the end of a section, although this is the usual placement.

 Attributes